History & heritage

 For the contemporary traveller, heritage of this kind carries particular value.
 It means one is not simply seeking a comfortable room in the Austrian Alps, but an address capable of giving meaning to the stay.
 In a hotel world often shaped by standardised codes, properties that retain a clear personality become all the more precious.
 Jagdhof appears to belong to that category: hotels where luxury is founded on longevity, guest loyalty, the quality of time spent on site, and an elegance that never needs to be overstated.

-The first appeal of SPA-HOTEL Jagdhof lies in its setting.
-Located in Neustift, in the heart of the Austrian Alps, the hotel benefits from an environment that immediately defines the tone of the stay.
-The Stubai Valley is sought after for its peaks, forests, villages and access to a wide range of mountain pursuits, yet it also retains a welcome human scale.
-One does not come here merely to tick off outdoor activities; there is a broader sense of breathing space, a more generous relationship with time, and that rare feeling of being surrounded by nature while staying in a place fully designed for comfort.
+The primary allure of the SPA-HOTEL Jagdhof lies in its location.
+Nestled in Neustift, at the heart of the Austrian Alps, the hotel benefits from an environment that sets the tone for the stay.
+The Stubai Valley is sought after for its landscapes, forests, villages, and the access it provides to numerous mountain activities.
+It also retains a pleasing human scale.

-The natural setting acts here as a constant extension of the hotel.
-Depending on the season, the mountains become a snowy backdrop, a walking terrain, a contemplative horizon or simply a calming presence seen from indoors.
-This is one of the privileges of great Alpine addresses: even when one does not venture out, the landscape continues to shape the stay.
-That dialogue between inside and outside is essential to the perception of mountain luxury.
-It is not about display, but about the quality of the connection to place.
+The natural setting acts as a constant extension of the hotel.
+Depending on the season, the mountains transform into a snowy backdrop, a hiking terrain, a contemplative horizon, or simply a calming presence from the indoor spaces.
+This relationship between indoors and outdoors is essential in the perception of luxury in the mountains.

-In Neustift, Jagdhof appears to offer exactly that: an address that fully embraces its landscape while delivering the comfort, service and coherence expected of a leading five-star hotel in the Alps.
+In Neustift, the Jagdhof offers a location that is in harmony with its landscape, providing the level of comfort, service, and coherence expected of a five-star establishment in the Alps.

 Rooms and suites